 While invisible to the end-user, EDP will help IT departments overcome the challenges of BYOD by providing protection at the file level to prevent potential data leakage.
 Yet another reason why businesses should be looking to migrate to Windows 10 as soon as possible.

-To find out how 1E can help you complete your migration quickly and securely, take a look at our Windows 10 Now solution.
+To find out how 1E can help you complete your migration quickly and securely, take a look at our product.